krzko/awesome-cka/README.md

 - [ ] Read **github.com/dgkanatsios/CKAD-exercises** - [https://github.com/dgkanatsios/CKAD-exercises](https://github.com/dgkanatsios/CKAD-exercises) - A set of exercises to prepare for Certified Kubernetes Application Developer exam by Cloud Native Computing Foundation, some overlap with the above but with more content.

+- [ ] Do **dev.to/liptanbiswas/ckad-practice-questions-4mpn** - [https://dev.to/liptanbiswas/ckad-practice-questions-4mpn](https://dev.to/liptanbiswas/ckad-practice-questions-4mpn) - A set of practice challenges to prepare for the CNCF Certified Kubernetes Application Developer exam built using Katacoda in already provisioned and running Kubernetes cluster.
+Tests have verifications in place as well.

 ## 🌏 Extra Reading

 In case you yearn for more information about the exam and it's topics, here is another brilliant list of curated resoures that you will find handy.